« April 2009 | Main | June 2009 »

 Ms. Pelosi's press conference bordered on the incoherent.
 Quite frankly, the old broad needs new tricks, but there she is back at the same old well, which is beginning to show signs of running dry.
 She accused the Bush administration, which is out of office by they way, of trying to shift attention away from the real issue.

-This is a tactic, a diversionary tactic to take the spotlight off of those who conceived, developed and implemented these policies, which all of us long opposed.'
+tactic to take the spotlight off of those who conceived, developed and

 It's true that former Vice President Dick Cheney has recently stepped up in defense of Bush administration policies, but he isn't diverting anybody from anything.
 Far from it.
 When he decided it was time to speak up, he said straight out, putting a wet hanky on Abu Zubaydah's face isn't torture.
 I for one, agree with him.
 And if it is, so what?
 American lives were at stake and American deaths were prevented.
 The Bush administration got the information out of him, and they're proud they did.
 I am too.
 No diversions there.